akhoury/console.fu/README.md

 ![Right-Click on console](img/shot.png "Chrome dev tool")

-also you can filter the logs like this:
+also you can filter the logs by toggling the buttons on the bottom: All, Errors, Warnings, Logs, Debug - here's screenshot.
 ![Log filter](img/shot2.png "logs filter")

 console.fu, a Chrome Extension